 Just the other day, I had my own squeamish experience with feeling completely vulnerable and exposed.
 As most of you know, I started my Yoga Teacher Training recently and, I am absolutely loving it!
 It is the start of something very special for me, and marks another chapter in my path of discovery and exploration but it has truly been one of the most challenging learning experiences I have taken so far.

-In Yoga training I not only have to learn the theory (in Sanskrit mind you!) but I have to learn to move my body in a way that is balanced, aligned, strong, and perfectly sequenced AND teach others how to do this.
+In Yoga training I not only have to learn the theory (using all the Sanskrit terms and language mind you!) but I have to learn to move my body in a way that is balanced, aligned, strong, and perfectly sequenced AND teach others how to do this.
 Eeeeek!!
 Way out of my comfort zone.

 So, when our teacher asked us out of the blue to teach a yoga sequence to the class.
 I freaked.